muratk5n/thirdwave/en/README.md

 ---

+WION: "A 390 million-year-old fish-like creature with four limbs that was discovered in Scotland in the 1890s has been revealed to be the first ancestor of all four-limbed animals, including humans"

+---

 Jenin, the place where that poor female journalist was killed recently, is in northern West Bank.
 Jenin is obviously behind the wall, but still under military occupation.
 Extremely poor, workers